-Provide service to the motorists who use the North Dakota highway system by patrolling the highways and being visible.
+Provide service to motorists using the North Dakota highway system by patrolling and being visible.

-Reduce traffic accidents through education and enforcement; and professionally investigate accidents.
+Reduce traffic crashes through education and enforcement; professionally investigate crashes.

-Impact alcohol abuse relating to DUI’s and underage consumption through enforcement, commitment and teamwork.
+Impact alcohol abuse, DUIs and underage consumption through enforcement, commitment and teamwork.

 Enforce laws on public highways and all state property.

-Enforce laws and safety rules and regulations to include hazardous material requirements involving motor carriers.
+Enforce laws, safety rules and regulations to include hazardous material requirements involving motor carriers.

 Locate stolen vehicles and investigate the title and registration.

 Effect an arrest, forcibly if necessary, using handcuffs and other restraints.
 Subdue resisting suspects using maneuvers and weapons, and resort to the use of hands and feet and other approved weapons in self-defense.